 When it comes to the world of professional sports, a new contender has surely earned its spot on the roster.
 Esports has taken traditional and cultural landscapes by storm, opening the door of opportunity to a new breed of sporting events, competitions and organizations.

 As a result, destinations, venues and suppliers are dipping their toes into the gaming industry.
 Whether you’re just scratching the surface or you’re planning a full-scale esports event, there are a few emerging trends to keep on your radar.
 Following is a taste of what’s covered in our free, downloadable EsportsTravel Guide.
 From venues and tech needs to creating an unforgettable experience, this guide serves as the ultimate esports insider.
+In addition, these issues and more will be explored at the EsportsTravel Summit, June 25–27, 2019, in Atlantic City, New Jersey.

 The Rise of Tailored Venues